andrew-marchenko-GL/tweets-collector/README.md

 > If you use a free Twitter Dev license, you will be prohibited from running multiple background jobs at the same time and will see that the background job may fail due to the `Too many requests` error.
 It's not limited to a single instance at this moment to have the freedom of choice.

-> One call of the `PullTweets` action will add one batch of tweets.

 You can track the progress of the service either see the application output logs or using the Hangfire Dashboard (you will get the link to the job in the response): https://localhost:7055/hangfire.

 ## Unit tests